tomeichlersmith/G4DarkBreM/README.md

 and Boost which can be installed [from the website](https://www.boost.org/doc/libs/1_80_0/more/getting_started/unix-variants.html) or via your package manager (e.g. [on Ubuntu](https://stackoverflow.com/questions/12578499/how-to-install-boost-on-ubuntu)).

+As defined by [our CMake infrastructure](CMakeLists.txt), the minimum versions of these dependencies are 1.68 for Boost and 10.2.3 for Geant4.
+We use the Boost.Math and Boost.Iostreams subcomponents of Boost if you wish to limit the size of the Boost needed to be installed.

 While G4DarkBreM is not explicitly limited to a certain platform, it has only been used on Linux-based operating systems and explicitly uses C++11 standard features.

 After installing Geant4, one can build and install G4DarkBreM using tools probably used to install Geant4 (if built from scratch).